W-David-Porter/acim/src/workbook/part-i/8-my-mind-is-preoccupied-with-past-thoughts/index.md

 :::

 3. The purpose of the exercises for today is to begin to train your mind to recognize when it is not really thinking at all.
-²While thoughtless ideas preöccupy your mind, the truth is blocked.
+²While thoughtless ideas preoccupy your mind, the truth is blocked.
 ³Recognising that your mind has been merely blank, rather than believing that it is filled with real ideas, is the first step to opening the way to vision.

 ::: details Annotations

 #::: details Expanded
 The purpose of the exercises for today is to begin to train your mind to recognize when it [your mind] is not really thinking at all.
-²While thoughtless ideas preöccupy your mind, the truth is blocked.
+²While thoughtless ideas preoccupy your mind, the truth is blocked.
 ³Recognising that your mind has been merely blank, rather than believing that it [your mind] is filled with real ideas, is the first step to opening the way to vision.

 #::: details Substituted

 3. The purpose of the exercises for today is to begin to train your mind to recognize when your mind is not really thinking at all.
-²While thoughtless ideas preöccupy your mind, the truth is blocked.
+²While thoughtless ideas preoccupy your mind, the truth is blocked.
 ³Recognising that your mind has been merely blank, rather than believing that your mind is filled with real ideas, is the first step to opening the way to vision.

 #::: details Simplified